 4. Organize a Wardrobe

-Use velcro to easily hang hooks to hang bags, scarves, hats, or jewelry to utilize more closet space for not only clothes but accessories as well.
+Say goodbye to fallen scarves and clothes.
+Use Velcro to easily hang hooks for bags, scarves, hats, or jewelry.
+This lets you utilize more closet space for your clothes and accessories.

 5. Fasten Cables Together

-To maintain a neat appearance, use velcro straps to wrap cords and cables behind televisions, computers, or appliances.
-Take it a step further and use velcro tape to lift it off the floor for more coverage.
+Use Velcro straps to wrap up the cords and cables behind televisions, computers, or appliances.
+This won't just help your home look neat; it will also eliminate a potential tripping hazard.
+Take it a step further and use Velcro tape to lift cables off the floor for more coverage.

 6. Organize a Pantry